 Research Tool: Semi-structured Interviews

-Semi-structured interviews were chosen as the data collection tool for this study due to their suitability to serve as a basis for interpreting the field as defined in the research questions.
+Semi-structured interviews were chosen as the most appropriate data collection tool for interpreting the field as defined in the research questions.
 Researchers in the field of feminist studies view semi-structured interviews as an appropriate tool for collecting data, as they allow for observation of women’s ideas, thoughts, perceptions, memories, and experiences, as stated in the words of the interviewees, rather than in the words of the researcher (Reinharz and Davidman 1992).

-Examples of questions:
+Sample questions:

 Tell me about a regular afternoon in your home.